forestgrape/coronavirus/diagnosis_and_viral_load.md

 * #### Saline Gargle
   [Berenger et al](#summary-berenger) hast testees in a first round gargle saline water and in a second round to accumulate and then spit saliva and add universal transport medium (UTM).
 The sensitivity observed in the UTM method is higher than in the saline gargle method.
 * #### Crevicular Fluid
+  Gingival crevicular fluid (GCF) sampling is used to diagnose periodontal diseases [citation in work].
   * [Manabe et al](#summary-manabe) investigated the effectiveness of crevicular fluid for Covid-19 diagnosis.
+About 10% lower than NPS in the first 5 days after symptom onset.
+From days 5 - 10 about 60% of NPS positive samples were positive by GCF.
+  * [Gupta et al](#summary-gupta) observe a detection rate about 35% lower than NPS (21 positive out of 33 positive by NPS).

-### Notes on Saliva Diagnosis
+### Notes
-* Saliva tests can be cheated by increasing the saliva flow.
-Saliva is essentially ultra-filtrated blood enriched with some enzymes and electrolytes and is secreted from cells in the different salivary glands.
+* Saliva tests can be cheated by increasing the saliva flow ([Dawes](#summary-dawes)).

-  > One reason more to relax the often uselessly strict quarantine and isolation rules across the world.
-Over 90% of the infected are undetected.
-Important is, to avoid crowded indoor spaces when infected and ventilate the flat well (most people live in flats).
+  > One reason more to relax the often overly strict [quarantine and isolation rules](./controlling.md#covid-19-cases-and-quarantine).
+Across the world the [detection rate](./covid19.md#comparing-case-and-infection-fatality) is often below 10%.
+So 90% aren't sure or even don't know whether they are infected - they don't know how much care to take.

+  Detecting Cheating may require new methods: RNaseP is often used as control for correct (NP) sampling, but in this case RNaseP likely does not help.
+Saliva is essentially ultra-filtrated blood enriched with some enzymes and electrolytes and is secreted from cells in the different salivary glands ([Dawes](#summary-dawes)).
+Since RNaseP is both in the blood and in the secretory cells, RNaseP may not decrease much on an increased flow rate.
+What could help is detection other organism of the oral flora e.g. bacteria which peak to in after sleep ([Carlson-Jones](#summary-carlson-jones)).

 ## Summarized References
 As usually for summarized references: